LouisBrunner/valgrind-macos/nightly/README.txt

 BASIC OPERATIONS
 ----------------
-When run, the system checks out two trees:  the SVN trunk from 24 hours ago and the SVN trunk from now.  ("24 hours ago" and "now" are determined when the script starts running, so if any commits happen while the tests are running they will not be tested.)
+When run, the system clones and checks out two trees: one from 24 hours ago and the HEAD from now.  ("24 hours ago" and "now" are determined when the script starts running, so if any commits happen while the tests are running they will not be tested.)

-If the two trees are different (i.e. there have been commits in the past 24 hours, either to the trunk or a branch) it builds ("make"), installs ("make install") and runs the regression tests ("make regtest") in both, and compares the results.
+If the two trees are different (i.e. there have been commits in the past 24 hours, either to the master or a branch) it builds ("make"), installs ("make install") and runs the regression tests ("make regtest") in both, and compares the results.
 Note that the "make install" isn't necessary in order to run the tests because the regression tests use the code built (with